ElektraInitiative/libelektra/doc/CODING.md

 provide a proper encoding!**

 - use `@` to start Doxygen tags
-- Do not duplicate information available in git in Doxygen comments.
+- Do not duplicate information available in Git in Doxygen comments.
 - Use `@copydoc`, `@copybrief` and `@copydetails` intensively (except for file headers).

 ### File Headers